cop-3014c/Lab-10---D-Grades-Only/README.md

 * `n_students` is 4 and `n_hws` is 4
 * The average score for Student 0 was 87, the average for Student 1 was 82, the average for Student 2 was 0, and the average for Student 3 was 87.
 So the value in the test case for `expected_averages` is an array with those numbers in that order.
 * Students 0 and 3 are tied for the highest average, so the value for `expected_top_students` is an array with the numbers 0 and 3 in that order.
 We have to do this when writing the test cases since the function spec says that the `top_score_student()` function could return either of those values.
-* Now we have to fill out `expected_hw_stats`.
-An easy way to do it is to think about each assignment separately:
-    * For HW 0, the student scores were 90, 80, 0, and 87.
-So the minimum is 0, maximum is 90, median is 83, and average is 64.
-If we put those numbers in that order in a 4-element array, we would get `{0, 90, 83, 64}`.
-    * For HW 1, the scores were 80, 100, 0, 87.
-Minimum is 0, maximum is 100, median is 83, average is 66.
-This corresponds to this array: `{0, 100, 83, 66}`
-    * For HW 2, the scores were 95, 70, 0, 87.
-Minimum is 0, maximum is 95, median is 78, average is 63.
-The array is `{0, 95, 78, 63}`
-    * For HW 3, the scores were 85, 80, 0, 87.
-Minimum is 0, maximum is 87, median is 82, average is 63.
-The array is `{0, 87, 82, 63}`
-    * Now use those arrays, in that order, as rows in the 2D array for `expected_hw_stats`

 The resulting test case is below: